 Since taking over as CEO for National Van Lines after her father’s passing in 1993, Maureen Beal has seen the organization, started by her grandfather, enjoy steady growth.
 She plays a vital, hands-on role; maintaining that the company should “never be so large as to lose sight of the personal connection we have with our family of agents and drivers, and of course, our customers.”

-National Van Lines has been honored as the 21st largest certified woman-owned business in the United States, and 3rd largest in Illinois by DiversityBusiness.com.
+National Van Lines has been honored as the 21st largest certified woman-owned business in the United States and 3rd largest in Illinois by DiversityBusiness.com.
 A recent announcement in Crain’s Chicago Business Magazine places National Van Lines as the 10th largest woman-owned business in Chicago.
-While National Van Lines has recently become an employee-owned company, Maureen will remain at the helm and continue to support woman-owned and diversity initiatives.
+While National Van Lines has recently become an employee-owned company, Maureen will remain at the helm until her retirement at the end of 2019.

-Maureen serves on the Board of Directors of the American Moving and Storage Association (AMSA) and the Moving & Storage Institute (MSI).
-Having served as Chairman of The American Cancer Society Board of DuPage County, IL, she is an advocate for women’s health issues.
-Actively involved in community service, Maureen is the past Chairman of the Board of Aspire, an organization that works with children and adults with developmental disabilities.
-Currently, Maureen is a member of The Chicago Network, a Trustee for Benedictine University, and a Board Member of the Girls Scouts of Greater Chicago and Northwest Indiana.
+Maureen is a past member of the Board of Directors of the American Moving & Storage Association (AMSA) and still serves on the Board of Directors of the Moving & Storage Institute (MSI).
+As Past Chairman of The American Cancer Society Board of DuPage County, IL, she is an advocate for women’s health issues.
+Actively involved in community service, Maureen is the past Chairman of the Board of Aspire, an organization that works with children and adults with developmental disabilities and the Humanitarian Project which feeds needy families and the elderly.
+Currently, Maureen is a member of The Chicago Network, as well as a Trustee for Benedictine University.
 She is past Board Chairman of Marianjoy Rehabilitation Hospital and also serves as Board President of the Executives Breakfast Club of Oak Brook.

 In 2016, Maureen was honored with the MSI Lifetime Achievement Award at AMSA’s annual conference in New Orleans.
 Previously, she was awarded the Illinois Movers and Warehousemen’s Association’s Orin C. Hutchcraft Quality Service Award, as well as being recognized as one of the Women’s Business Development Center’s “Entrepreneurial Women of the Year.”